 Like themes, tens of thousands of fantastic free plugins are available.
 However, website owners occasionally need premium plugins to improve security, data management, list building, marketing, e-commerce, and so on.
 Similarly, you can sell plugins through marketplaces and your site.
 People are happy to pay for premium plugins that outperform free alternatives.
 For instance, I use a couple of premium plugins, Bloom and Thrive Themes, for list building and marketing.

 While a lot of online entrepreneurs are familiar with Shopify, WordPress offers a robust e-commerce solution with WooCommerce.
 WooCommerce states, “WooCommerce is now the most popular eCommerce platform on the web, so you can rest assured you’re in good company.”
 If you have a flair for online retail, consider how you can leverage WooCommerce, Amazon FBA, and Alibaba to build a six-figure e-commerce business.

 Pardon me, but I stumble upon hundreds of shitty sites each year and meet plenty of business owners who don’t have websites (some use Facebook Pages instead).
 A website is an essential and valuable marketing and sales tool.
-WordPress has a lot of competition from other website providers, builders, and content management systems (CMS), but building websites with their software is an excellent path to take.
+WordPress has a lot of competition from other website providers, builders, and content management systems (CMS), but building websites with its software is an excellent path to take.
 You can develop websites and improve existing sites for others.
-Also, you can manage client sites for recurring monthly income.
-However, success in this activity is less about site development skills and more about marketing and sales savvy to get clients.
+Additionally, you can manage client sites for recurring monthly income.
+Success in this activity is less about site development skills and more about marketing and sales savvy to get clients.